ganbarodigital/ts-lib-error-reporting/README.md

 * an `ErrorTable` base class, which you extend to register a list of AppErrors that your code can throw

 What makes this library different is that we use TypeScript's type system to enforce the relationship between `ErrorTable` and `AppError`.
 You literally cannot create and throw an `AppError` unless it has also been defined in the `ErrorTable`.

-### Motivation

-The very last place you want a runtime error is in the code that reports an error, or handles an error that it has caught in a `try / catch` block.
-When something has gone wrong, you need to know about it.

-We can't eliminate all error-handling runtime errors using TypeScript, but we can make sure that if your `throw` and `catch` code compiles, it will run.

-The other difficult problem with error handling is dealing with unknown / undocumented / unexpected exceptions.
-They need turning into something that you (the developer) can understand in your logs, and into something that you can return to your end-user safely and within the limits of data protection law.

-We can make this much easier to handle by ensuring:

-* that all errors follow a common structure,
-* that all errors declare types for any unique parts of their structure,
-* that there's a central list of known errors for you to look at

 ### Bootstrap Error Reporting In Your Package